- Full Itinerary

 Dress is comfortable and informal throughout the trip.
 Dressing in layers is the best way to be comfortable.
 Lightweight long sleeve shirts and long pants make ideal field clothing as they are more protective from sun and vegetation.
 Choose clothing you don’t mind getting dirty or muddy and things that are comfortable and easy.

+Clothing colors: We recommend muted colors of tan, brown, khaki, grey or green, as they are spotted less easily than white or bright colors.
 NOTE: Camouflage clothing is illegal to wear or possess in many tropical birding destinations.
-Such clothing may be confiscated, and, at worst, you may be subject to arrest.
+Such clothing may be confiscated, and at worst, you may be subject to arrest.
 Best not to bring those patterns!

 Clothing & Gear

 - T-shirts or equivalent (1 per day – remember you may be buying some there anyway!)